Peripheral neuropathy

 Assessment

-If you are given drugs that can cause peripheral neuropathy, your doctor or nurse will monitor you for signs of nerve damage before each treatment.
-Symptoms are often mild to start with, and gradually get worse.
+If you are having drugs that can cause peripheral neuropathy, your healthcare team will monitor you for signs of nerve damage before each treatment.
+Symptoms are often mild to start with and gradually get worse.

-If an anti-cancer drug is causing peripheral neuropathy, your doctor will assess how much your nerves are affected.
-This helps them decide whether to continue your treatment, reduce the dose or stop the drug.
+If you have symptoms of peripheral neuropathy, your cancer doctor will assess you to see how much your nerves are affected.
+This will help them decide whether to continue your treatment, reduce the dose or stop the drug.

 Managing peripheral neuropathy

-The most effective treatment for peripheral neuropathy is to prevent further damage to the nerves and to manage the symptoms.
-Sometimes it can help to lower the dose of the drug that is causing the problem.
-If your symptoms continue to get worse, your doctors may have to stop the treatment.
+Your cancer doctor may lower the dose of the drug that is causing the problem.
+If your symptoms continue to get worse, they may stop using that drug.

 Treating pain